Zidane happy for decisive Benzema

-Sven Ulreich's horrendous error presented Benzema with an open goal for the holder, the France forward taking advantage to score his 11th goal of a difficult personal campaign.
+Sven Ulreich's horrendous error presented Benzema with an open goal for the holders, the France forward taking advantage to score his 11th goal of a difficult personal campaign.

 "I'm happy for Karim, because he deserves it and he has never stopped working," Zidane said.
 "Keylor has made great stops in the second half.